kevmhughes/quote-machine-with-react-hooks/README.md

 A responsive random quote machine app built with React as part of the freeCodeCamp Front End Development Libraries course.

 ### Objective:
-Build a React app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/qRZeGZ.
+Build a React app using React Hooks that is functionally similar to this: https://codepen.io/freeCodeCamp/full/qRZeGZ.

 ### Project Rquirements:
 Fulfil the user stories below and get all of the tests to pass.
 Give it your own personal style.